ThomasMBury/charlie-bury-website/content/en/about/index.md

     weight: 1
 ---

-Hello,

-I'm Charlie, screenwriter.

-Writing and film were early passions in my life, so I combined them and discovered the joys of screenwriting.
+Writing stories and going to the cinema were early passions in my life, thus I combined them and became a screenwriter.

-Find out more about my work [here](https://www.charliebury.com/screenplays/).
-Feel free to [contact me](https://www.charliebury.com/contact) for any samples.
+Find out about my work [here](https://www.charliebury.com/screenplays/).
+And please [contact me](https://www.charliebury.com/contact) for any samples.

 Thank you for stopping by.